elisesirivisal/VBA-challenge/README.md

 # VBA-challenge
-The main source of code is located in the "VBA-challenge" repository, named "Output_Stock_Data".
+The main source of code is located in "Resources", named "Output_Stock_Data_Final.bas".
-Screenshots of results are located in the "Resources" folder in the same repository.
+Screenshots of results from running the code in "Multiple_year_stock_data" are located in the "Images" folder.